Minnesota launches COVID-19 testing of nursing home inspectors months after outbreak

-Five months after the coronavirus outbreak engulfed Minnesota's senior homes, state health regulators have begun testing nursing home inspectors for the deadly virus.
+Five months after the coronavirus outbreak engulfed Minnesota's senior homes, state health regulators have begun testing nursing home and assisted-living inspectors for the deadly virus.

 The Minnesota Department of Health ordered the testing last week after the Star Tribune reported that, since the beginning of the pandemic, the agency had been sending dozens of inspectors into nursing homes and assisted-living centers without first checking them for the virus.